The Hidden Cost of Minimum Payments_ Why Your Credit Card Debt Never Ends

 The credit score benefits amplify these advantages.
 High credit card balances relative to your limits severely damage your credit utilization ratio, which accounts for 30% of your FICO score.
 By paying down balances faster than minimum payments allow, you improve your credit score more quickly, qualifying for better interest rates on mortgages, auto loans, and future credit products.
 This creates a virtuous cycle where better credit access supports continued financial improvement.

-Making only minimum payments on your credit cards isn’t just expensive—it’s a decision that can cost you decades of financial freedom and tens of thousands of dollars in unnecessary interest charges.
+Making only minimum payments on your credit cards isn't just expensive -- it's a decision that can cost you decades of financial freedom and tens of thousands of dollars in unnecessary interest charges.
 The mathematics are clear: a $5,000 balance takes 15 years and $4,200 in interest to clear with minimum payments, while strategic accelerated payments can eliminate the same debt in under three years for less than $1,000 in interest.
+Start by calculating your true payoff timeline today, then commit to a payment strategy that breaks you free from the minimum payment trap for good.